dotnet/csharplang/proposals/csharp-12.0/lambda-method-group-defaults.md

 ## New behavior

-Following this proposal, default values and `params` can be applied to lambda parameters with the following behavior:
+Following this proposal (part of C# 12), default values and `params` can be applied to lambda parameters with the following behavior:

 ```csharp
 var addWithDefault = (int addTo = 2) => addTo + 1;